vincaslt/jlox-js/README.md

 It's done for learning purposes because I find following code verbatim boring, so writing the code in TS forces me to actually understand it and reinterpret it.

-I added some extra features not present in the original book implementation:
+I added some extra features not present in the original book implementation and/or listed as optional extra tasks:

 - Escaping string characters (\0 \n \b \t \\\ etc)
+- Right-associated ternary operator
+- C-style comma separated expressions
+- Binary operator w/missing left operand error productions

 To install dependencies: